How Much To Spend On Video Marketing

-If you’re looking to explore or do more with video as a marketing tactic, welcome!
-You’re likely grappling with one of the biggest questions around; how to use your precious marketing budget effectively.
-Let’s just say thanks up front for recognising that video marketing is not a trend, it’s an invaluable asset in communicating what you and your organisation are about.
-Knowing that, trying to determine what amount of money is appropriate could be one of those rhetorical questions.
+If you’re looking to explore or do more with video marketing as a communications tactic, welcome!
+You’re likely grappling with one of the biggest questions around; how much of your precious marketing budget to spend on video?
+Let’s just say up front that video marketing is not a trend, it’s an invaluable asset in communicating what you and your organisation are about.
+Knowing that, trying to determine what amount of money is appropriate is really dependent on your goals.
+Short versus long-term growth, nurturing existing clients or trying to capture new customers, advertising versus corporate communications.
 As content creators and campaign strategists, we’re here to give you some answers about how to plan your spend on video marketing.

-First up, take a holistic view of video as a marketing tool.
-It’s popular, powerful and effective in communicating across a range of tactics such as awareness, product knowledge, lead generation, reviews, testimonials and more.
-Your marketing budget should be allocating funds for producing any or, ideally, all of these.
-That just gets you the content, you still have to distribute it; pushing it out on paid promotion, organic reach and to your existing database of customers or followers, so you’ll need additional funds from your budget to get your content seen.
+First up, view of video as a marketing investment.
+It’s a popular, powerful and effective tool in communication.
+Use it across a range of tactics such as awareness, product knowledge, lead generation, reviews, testimonials and more.
+Your marketing budget should be allocating funds for producing any or, ideally, all of these kinds of video.
+That just gets you the content.
+You still have to distribute it; pushing it out on paid promotion, organic reach and to your existing database of customers or followers.
+So you’ll need additional funds from your budget to get your content seen.
 No marketing effort is successful if no one knows about it.

 Video Marketing ROI